A Comprehensive Investigation of Gamma-Ray Burst Afterglows Detected by TESS: Analysis

 In all cases we perform photometric reduction on the cutouts using \texttt{TESSreduce}.
 Due to the size of the files, the more rigorous steps normally applied by \texttt{TESSreduce} are omitted, such as the secondary background correlation correction method and flux calibration.
 These processes are not required for the search procedures we implement, but are used when extracting the final light curve once a candidate is identified.

-Using the criteria outlined above for event detection we can search for transients in the reduced data.
+Using the criteria outlined above for event detection, we can search for transients in the reduced data.
 Pixels that meet the detection criteria are flagged as candidates.
 Neighbouring pixels that trigger at the same time are gathered and considered the same event.
 Comparing the light curves from each pixel in an event provides a useful diagnostic for determining the validity of the event.

 All events in a GRB field are manually vetted for legitimacy.
 An example field for GRB180807A with identified candidates is shown in the left panel of Fig~\ref{fig:cands}.
-The majority of these detections are easily identifiable as asteroids from their on-sky motion (Fig~\ref{fig:cands} top right), or as peculiarities in the data reduction due to their light curve shape and number of triggered pixels (Fig~\ref{fig:cands} middle right).
+The majority of these detections are easily identifiable as asteroids, characterised by neighbouring pixels peaking in brightness at different times and thus signifying a source moving across the frame (Fig~\ref{fig:cands} top right), or as peculiarities in the data reduction due to their light curve shape and number of triggered pixels (Fig~\ref{fig:cands} middle right).
 To pass the visual vetting stage, candidates must have a light curve shape consistent with a GRB afterglow -- a rapid rise followed by a power law decay.
 Objects that pass visual vetting are reduced with the full \texttt{TESSreduce} pipeline, which reduces a $90\times90$~pix image cutout using TESScut.
 We then localise the source with the \texttt{photutils} \texttt{centroid\_sources} function on the frame with peak candidate flux \citep{Bradley2022}.

-As a final vetting stage we check deep imaging of the regions with the Pan-STARRS\footnote{\url{http://ps1images.stsci.edu/cgi-bin/ps1cutouts}} and SkyMapper DR2\footnote{\url{https://skymapper.anu.edu.au/image-cutout/}} image cutout services for the northern and southern targets respectively.
+As a final vetting, stage we check deep imaging of the regions with the Pan-STARRS\footnote{\url{http://ps1images.stsci.edu/cgi-bin/ps1cutouts}} and SkyMapper DR2\footnote{\url{https://skymapper.anu.edu.au/image-cutout/}} image cutout services for the northern and southern targets respectively.
 Candidates whose coordinates appear near to visible sources are included in our findings, though we note their limited reliability.
 In general, we only find at most one candidate per GRB that satisfies our selection criteria for follow-up vetting.